jonesbb/twilio_static/README.txt

 This is a Twilio demo application

 Function:
-Tells the caller what the Santa Monica Tides are for that particular day.
+Tells the caller what the Santa Monica Tides are for that particular day, and give the caller the option to repeat the info or hangup.

 Components:
 1) Started with a quick-start skeleton for one page static sites on Heroku.